LordofBone/Artificial_Life/README.md

                         works with Unicorn HAT Simulator -l {CRITICAL,ERROR,WARNING,INFO,DEBUG,NOTSET}, --log-level {CRITICAL,ERROR,WARNING,INFO,DEBUG,NOTSET}
                         Logging level
+  -sl, --sync-logic     Whether to sync the logic loop to the refresh rate of
+                        the screen
   -ff, --fixed-function
                         Whether to bypass pixel composer and use fixed function for drawing (faster, less pretty)